Energy giant SSE has confirmed it remains “confident” about its long-term performance in spite of the disruption caused by the COVID-19 outbreak.

 Within our office procedures have been actioned to protect and control the possible spread of the virus within our offices.
 In the event that a member of staff does need to take leave, we will believe we will be able to maintain our steadfast business service whilst protecting all of our employees as necessary.

 We are following and will continue to follow advice and protocols issue by the government, taking the health and safety of our clients and employees very seriously, working extremely hard to minimise disruption to business.
 We appreciate your understanding during this challenging time.
+Should you have any questions we will be happy to hear from you.
+You can reply to this email or speak to a member of our lovely team by calling 0161 241 9335.

 But commuters who usually travel to work using rail season tickets could find themselves out of pocket because of ‘completely unfair’ rules